 Persons born after December 31, 1989, who have not been issued at trapping license in a previous year may not obtain a trapping license without a trapper education certificate.
 The Minnesota Trappers Association will conduct trapper education courses statewide, free of charge to the participants, and issue certificates that satisfy this trapping license requirement.
 Contact the MTA at www.mntrappers.org for class information.
 These courses include a mandatory field training portion that MUST be completed before certification.
 Please plan to take certification courses well in advance of the fur trapping season.

 Minnesota Hunting Regulations

 Much like prospective ﬁrst time hunters must plan ahead to get there Firearm Safety Certificate, prospective trappers must do likewise, to insure they receive their Trapper Education Certificate well in advance of the MN trapping season.
-Trapper Education Courses and associated Field Training Sessions are usually only available at certain times of the year.
+Trapper Education Course and associated Field Training Sessions are usually only available at certain times of the year.